 “We have identified through pre-kindergarten screenings several preschoolers who have difficulty with articulation or stuttering disorders,” said Dorothy Train-Marsh, Speech Pathologist at Jacksonville Speech & Hearing Center.
 “These youngsters have now successfully exited the program with age appropriate skills that will give them a solid foundation for school.”

-As part of its celebration of Better Hearing and Speech Month, Jacksonville Speech & Hearing Center is celebrating its fourth annual FinFest on Saturday, May 30 at Timaquana Country Club.
-FinFest 2015: A Return to the River uses an island/beach theme to raise funds and awareness for patients of the Center who cannot afford treatment.
+As part of its celebration of Better Hearing and Speech Month, Jacksonville Speech & Hearing Center hosts the annual FinFest event at Timaquana Country Club.
+This event uses an island/beach theme to raise funds and awareness for patients of the Center who cannot afford treatment.